asez73/gmvault/README.md

-# Gmvault: Backup and restore your gmail account
+# Gmvault: Sync / Backup and restore your gmail account

-Gmvault is a tool for backing up your gmail account and never lose email correspondence.
+Gmvault is a tool for synchronising / backing up your gmail account.
+However, synchronising might imply losing email correspondence.
+If you delete your gmail original email while or after having synchronised, your local copy will be deleted too immediatly or at the next synchronisation.
+In order to not lose any correspondance, you should explicitely use the -c no option.

 Gmvault is open source and under GNU-AGPL-3.0.

 For further info go [gmvault.org] (http://gmvault.org)